Looking after your brace and your dental health

 Healthy gums are very important for ensuring healthy teeth. most patients will experience a little redness and swelling of the gums whilst wearing a brace and this usually disappears once the brace is removed. however, if you do not brush your teeth and brace properly, your gums may become very swollen during treatment causing lasting damage.

-The British Orthodontic Society has a guide to toothbrushing for patients available on it's website.
+The British Orthodontic Society has a guide to toothbrushing for patients available on it's website and you can see a video here.